-(2) Revenues exclude grant receipts, taxes, and certain developer contributions which are treated as contributions (not Water Revenues).
+Revenues exclude grant receipts, taxes, and certain developer contributions which are treated as contributions (not Water Revenues).

-(3) Reflects average daily billed consumption of 148.5 MGD in Fiscal Year 2015, 128.0 MGD in Fiscal Year 2016, 132.7 MGD in Fiscal Year 2017, 144.5 MGD in Fiscal Year 2018, and 142.7 MGD in Fiscal Year 2019.
+Reflects average daily billed consumption of 128.0 MGD in Fiscal Year 2016, 132.7 MGD in Fiscal Year 2017, 144.5 MGD in Fiscal Year 2018, 142.7 MGD in Fiscal Year 2019 and 147.8 MGD in Fiscal Year 2020.

-(4) Prior to Fiscal Year 2016, System Capacity Charge ("SCC") Revenues presented in the table above include the "buy-in" portion of SCC charges when collected and the "future water supply" portion of SCC charges when applied from the Future Water Supply Fund to offset such debt service costs.
-SCC Revenues are capitalized and are not recognized as operating revenues for purposes of the District's audited financial statements.
+(4) System Capacity Charge ("SCC") Revenues presented in the table above include the "buy-in" portion of SCC charges and the "future water supply" portion of SCC charges when collected.
+SCC Revenues are treated as capital contributions and are not recognized as operating revenues for purposes of the District's audited financial statements.

-(5) Seismic rate surcharge revenues are capitalized and are not recognized as operating revenues for purposes of the District's audited financial statements.
 The sunset of the seismic surcharge became effective July 1, 2015 and beginning with Fiscal Year 2016 the seismic surcharge is no longer being collected.
-However, a small amount of seismic surcharge collections were made in Fiscal Years 2016, 2017 and 2018 and a small refund was made in 2019.
+However, a small amount of seismic surcharge collections were made in Fiscal Years 2016, 2017, 2018 and 2020 and a small refund was made in 2019.
+Collections primarily represent late payments or bill collections.